moelomda/Embedded-Linux/Embedded_Linux_Concepts/U-Boot/readme.md

 - `ip link set $1 up`: Bring up the network interface specified by `$1`.

-Here's an example using `tap1' as the network interface:
+Here's an example using `tap' as the network interface:

 ```
 bash